IncompetentInvestor23/Market-and-Stocks-analysis-scripts/README.md

    -Debt level (up to 2 points): measured by the Debt-to-Equity ratio, wich compares how much the company owes versus how much belongs to shareholders.
 A very low ratio (below 30) gets 2 points.
 A manageable ratio (below 50) gets 1 point.
 Companies with very high debt get nothing.
 High debt is dangerous in rising interest rate environments and can wipe out shareholders if the business hits a rough patch.

    -Liquidity (up to 1 point): measured by the Current Ratio, wich compares a company's short-term assets (cash, receivables, inventory) to its short-term debts.
-A ratio avobe 2 means the company could pay off everything it owes in the next 12 months twice over, that is financial comfort.
+A ratio above 2 means the company could pay off everything it owes in the next 12 months twice over, that is financial comfort.
 Anything below 1.5 is a concern; it means the company may struggle to meet near-term obligations.

    -Profitability (up to 1.5 points): two things are checked here.
 First, is the company actually making money?
 A positive net income earns 1 point.
 Second, is the operating margin avobe 10%?
 This measures how efficiently the core business converts revenue into profit before financial engineering (interest, taxes).
 A healthy operating margin means the business model itself works, not just the accounting.